ariessunfeld/quick-ternaries/README.md

 ### Automatic

-- Download the macOS launcher zipfile from the Mac Launcher Release
+- Download the macOS launcher zipfile from the [macOS Launcher Release](https://github.com/ariessunfeld/quick-ternaries/releases/download/mac-launcher/quick-ternaries-mac-launcher.zip)
 - Open the Finder and unzip the launcher by double-clicking the zipfile
 - Right-click the file `quick-ternaries_mac.command`, click `Open`, and then click `Open Anyway`
   - (After doing this once, your computer will trust the file, and you can just double-click `quick-ternaries_mac.command` to launch the app.)